Cartoon Network, LP v. CSC Holdings, Inc.: District court ruling

 The case was first heard at the District Court for the Southern District of New York in 2007, with Twentieth Century Fox as the lead plaintiff.
-The plaintiff entertainment companies claimed that the Cablevision DVR service enabled copyright infringement because: the buffering of streaming data, necessary for the DVR service's operation, constituted the creation of unauthorized copies to be stored on the company's servers, while transmitting those copies to subscribers constituted unauthorized public performance under American copyright law.
+The plaintiff entertainment companies claimed that the Cablevision DVR service enabled copyright infringement.
+According to the plaintiffs, the buffering of streaming data, necessary for the DVR service's operation, constituted the creation of unauthorized copies to be stored on the company's servers; meanwhile, transmitting those copies to subscribers allegedly constituted unauthorized public performance under American copyright law.

 Cablevision replied that the copies constituted de minimis use of the original programs because they only existed very briefly during the buffering process.
-Furthermore, since the creation of copies for later viewing was initiated by subscribers, Cablevision could at most be liable for contributory copyright infringement, which was not at issue in the complaint; and since each copy could only be viewed by the subscriber that requested it, the transmission of the content did not fall under the definition of "public performance" in copyright law.
+Furthermore, since the creation of copies for later viewing was initiated by subscribers, Cablevision could at most be liable for contributory copyright infringement, which was not at issue in the complaint; and since each copy could only be viewed by the subscriber who requested it, the transmission of the content did not fall under the definition of "public performance" in copyright law.

 The district court ruled that buffered copies of programs could themselves be copied again by unauthorized users, and since they included entire original programs, they could not be considered de minimis copies.
 This finding was supported by the 1993 precedent MAI Systems v.
 Peak Computer, which addressed much earlier practices in which computer repair technicians made temporary copies of files when fixing a particular computer.
 The district court also found that Cablevision enabled the creation of each copy because it was stored on the company's equipment; while different copies of the same program, if requested by multiple subscribers, constituted public performance because as digital copies they were identical.

 Thus, the district court ruled in favor of the entertainment companies, accepting their argument that the temporary buffering copies of programs were unauthorized copies under copyright law.
 The court issued an injunction that prohibited Cablevision from operating its proposed DVR service.